 - 4.1 The site will be fully hoarded on all boundaries.
 A primary entrance gate will be provided into the site from the existing access from Valentia Place.
-A secondary hoarding gate will be provided at the site arch adjacent to Brixton Station Road. - 4.2 Swept path analysis has been undertaken of the largest vehicles expected to be used during the construction process, an articulated lorry.
-A copy of this swept path analysis is included at Appendix A, showing the articulated lorry can use the primary loading area.
+A secondary hoarding gate will be provided at the site arch adjacent to Brixton Station Road. - 4.2 Swept path analysis has been included at Appendix A for the primary site access from Valentia Place.
+The swept path shows an articulated lorry accessing Valentia Place from the south via the A2217 Coldharbour Lane, which is the most appropriate route and approach for vehicles of this size.